purduesigbots/pros-docs/content/tutorials/clawbot.md

 ## Uploading Code to the Cortex   {#uploading}
 Now that you have compiled a binary file that the Cortex can understand, you need to upload it to the microcontroller.
 Within Atom, click the 'Upload to Cortex' button in Atom.
 This process will upload the binary the compilation process created (`bin/output.bin`) to the Cortex and begin running it.

+If you followed these instructions correctly, you can connect a joystick to the clawbot and drive it using arcade controls!

 ## Subsystem Module Methodology     {#subsystem-methodology}
 In this section, we'll introduce the subsystem module methodology.
 When developing code for complicated robotic systems, it's extremely helpful to abstract away the necessary steps to perform actions on a system.
 For instance, to set the speed of a 4 motor chassis, you may need to set the speed of the front left motor, the rear left motor, and so on.
 You might just have four `motorSet()` calls every time you want to set robot's speed, but what happens when you add another pair of motors to your chassis, or collapse your left and right sides onto two Y-cables?
 You would need to comb through all of your code to find all of the times you set the chassis speeds and adjust those calls accordingly.
 Similarly, you may want a level of abstraction for getting sensor values - what happens if you decide to switch from quadrature encoders to integrated motor encoders?